hunkeelin/webhookhandler/README.md

 - webhook comes from https://github.somecompany.com/IT/testrepo

 - create the directory /tmp/jobs/github.somecompany.com/IT/testrepo
-- create the config file /tmp/jobs/github.somecompany.com/IT/testrepo/config with the following content
+- create the config file /tmp/jobs/github.somecompany.com/IT/testrepo/config

 #### /tmp/jobs/github.somecompany.com/IT/testrepo/config ####
-secret = mysecret // this secret is the same secret you setup in your githooks via github.
+- secret = mysecret // this secret is the same secret you setup in your githooks via github.
 This is to verify the signiture to prevent dubious server from sending request to genkins.

 - for any jobs create any files ending with *.conf in the directory e.g /tmp/jobs/github.somecompany.com/IT/testrepo/foo.conf